-Kevin lives with his grandfather and his grandmother.
-He is responsible for carrying water, helping in the kitchen and running errands.
+Kevin makes his home with his grandfather and his grandmother.
+Carrying water, helping in the kitchen and running errands are his household duties.
 His grandfather is sometimes employed as a farmer and his grandmother is sometimes employed as a farmer.
 There are 3 children in the family.

 Kevin lives in the hills of Eluhobe, home to approximately 40,000 residents.
 Typical houses are constructed of dirt floors, adobe walls and corrugated iron roofs.
 The primary ethnic groups are Banyore and Luo, and the most commonly spoken languages are Luhya and Luo.

 The regional diet consists of maize, beans, fish and cassava.
 Common health problems in this area include HIV/AIDS, typhoid fever, septic wounds and malaria.
 Most adults in Eluhobe are unemployed but some work as farmers and earn the equivalent of $20 per month.
 This community needs employment opportunities and educational resources.

 Your sponsorship allows the staff of Eluhobe Child Development Center to provide Kevin with Bible teaching, health screenings, hygiene training, nutritional lessons, indoor and outdoor games, community service opportunities, livelihood skills development, computer classes, field trips and educational assistance.
-The center staff will also provide child care and educational classes for the parents or guardians of Kevin.
+The center staff will also provide trainings and activities for the parents or guardians of Kevin.

 North of the equator, Kenya is hot and dry.
 South of the equator are the humid coast, the temperate highlands and tropical Lake Victoria.
 Volcanic mountains and the Great Rift Valley occupy the west.
 Although the highlands around Nairobi are fertile, only 11 percent of Kenya's land is farmed.